I've always had a soft spot in my heart for Minnesota.

 Last Thursday, my parents and I loaded luggage, beverages, and snacks into Red and once again headed for the Land of 10,000 Lakes.
 This time was for my Cousin Carol’s memorial service.
 You see, Carol died a week ago – just a few days shy of her 68th birthday – after a very brief, yet intense battle with cancer.
 Blessedly for her, she didn’t have to suffer long, but for those she left behind, her last days with us were much too short.

 No matter the situation, Carol did her best to help others feel a little better about themselves.
 When I was a little girl, Carol would always try to make me laugh.
-As I got older, I found Carol to be wealth of family history.
+As I got older, I found Carol to be a wealth of family history.
 A couple of years ago, when just off the road we walked into my cousin Eleanor’s visitation at the funeral home, there was Carol, identifying distant relatives for us and trying to ease our sadness a bit with stories about which relative was doing what these days.
 She also was quite proud of her children and grandchildren always gave us updates and showed us photos.

 I thought about all of this as we were driving back to Kansas late Saturday afternoon after the memorial service.
 It always makes me a little sad when we drive past the “Thanks for Visiting Minnesota” sign at the southern state line.
 The sadness was a little deeper when we drove by it after Eleanor’s funeral a couple of years ago and again on Saturday after Carol’s memorial service.
 Maybe the sign should read “Thanks for Visiting Minnesota and Leaving a Piece of Your Heart Here.”